-USD 4.4 million in cryptocurrency stolen due to LastPass breach loT Android Botnets
+USD 4.4 million in cryptocurrency stolen due to LastPass breach

 In October, hackers used private keys and passphrases from leaked LastPass databases to steal USD 4.4 million in cryptocurrency.
 LastPass was breached twice in 2022, giving threat actors access to the company's customer data.